 When something bad happens, it can stay with you for a long time.

-Trauma and post-traumatic stress disorder (PTSD) can be caused by a single incident, like an assault, betrayal, or accident, or several events that build up over time, such as abuse, bullying, and bad relationships.
+Trauma and post-traumatic stress disorder (PTSD) can be caused by a single incident, like an assault, betrayal, or accident, or several events that build up over time, such as emotional or physical abuse, bullying, and bad relationships.
 Smaller events that we often underestimate can have big impacts, too.
 You’d be surprised at what constitutes trauma – we ALL have experienced it in one form or another.

 Trauma and PTSD can sound like…” I’m not good enough,” “Nobody likes me,” “I have to be perfect,” “I’m powerless,” “I can’t do anything right!”
 We have countless experiences and memories that would prove differently.
 However, our subconscious can’t kick ‘em.

 Trauma symptoms can be psychological or emotional: self-doubt, hypervigilance, irritability, self-hatred, flashbacks, lack of focus, panic attacks, upset stomach, chest tightening, nightmares, etc. For example, you can feel not being good enough that may stem from being picked last for group projects in school.
 You can be overly alert – even paranoid – constantly looking over your shoulder after being the victim or witness of an attack.
 You can also be ultra-perfectionistic due to having attended a high-pressure school, being on a demanding sports team, or being criticized regularly at a competitive job.
 Trauma can often manifest in destructive behaviors such as self-harm, codependency, and many others.

 “Time heals all.”
 We wish this were true, but, often, it’s not.